Hasmonean civil war: Nabataean involvement

 Antipater the Idumean, a rich Idumean and an influential person in the Judean politics strongly disliked Aristobulus and preferred Hyrcanus as king.
 He convinced Hyrcanus to fight for the crown, and spoke to Aretas III, king of the Nabataeans, about the great qualities of Hyrcanus and his birthright and convinced him to support him.
 One night, Hyrcanus escaped and traveled to Petra, capital of the Nabataeans, where he gave many gifts to please Aretas.
 He made a deal with Aretas, offering to return to Nabataea 12 cities that had been taken from them by his father Alexander Jannaeus.

 Aretas gave Hyrcanus 50,000 cavalrymen and infantrymen.
 Aretas' men began advancing towards Jerusalem, defeating Aristobulus' forces.
 Some switched sides and joined Hyrcanus' army.
 Aristobulus fell back to Jerusalem, which was laid under siege at Passover of that year.

 Roman involvement

 Negotiations with Scaurus

 Pompey sent Marcus Aemilius Scaurus to Syria while Pompey fought against Armenia.
 The two brothers sent messengers to Scaurus trying to convince him to align with them, but the 300 talents of silver (or 400) sent to him by Aristobulus as well as the fact that Jerusalem would be too hard to breach, persuaded him to fight against Hyrcanus and Aretas.
 This led to Aretas departing leaving Hyrcanus without Nabatean support.
-Following the departure of Aretas, Aristobulus led his army against Hyracus and they engaged in a battle at Papiron and killed 6,000 of them, including Phalion, brother of Antipater.
+Following the departure of Aretas, Aristobulus led his army against Hyrcanus and they engaged in a battle at Papiron and killed 6,000 of them, including Phalion, brother of Antipater.
 Scaurus left Judea after those events.